 Navigation Bar (5 pts)

-Implement a NavBar for the app: navigation links should correctly change the current screen (view).
+Implement a navbar for the app.

 Navigation links should correctly change the current page (view).
-All users can see the site logo that should be a link to the Home page as well as the Dashboard which should link to the Fruits page.
-Guests (un-authenticated visitors) can see the links to the Login and Register and Search pages.
-The logged-in user navbar should contain the links to the Add Fruit, Search pages and a link for the Logout action.
+All users can see the site logo that should be a link to the home page as well as the dashboard which should link to the fruits page.
+Guests (unauthenticated visitors) can see the links to the login, register and search pages.
+The logged-in user navbar should contain the links to the add fruit and search pages, and a link for the logout action.

-User navigation example:
+Logged-in user navigation example: